Sat190/Sat190-HighlightPage/README.md

 <details id=3>
 <summary><h2>Step 3: Customize your homepage</h2></summary>

-_Nice work setting the theme! :sparkles:_
+_Nice work setting the
+  ! :sparkles:_

 You can customize your homepage by adding content to either an `index.md` file or the `README.md` file.
 GitHub Pages first looks for an `index.md` file.
 Your repository has an `index.md` file so we can update it to include your personalized content.